zw4743/Project2/README.md

 **Tips**:
 &nbsp;&nbsp;1.
-Before running the code, you should download the model in "Best" folder or training another model using trainning function.
-&nbsp;&nbsp;2.
-Before predicting the test dataset, you should download ".pkl" file in the "data" folder.
+If you want to reproduce the result, please see the reproduction folder.